christopherAlberts/ChristopherAlberts/README.md

 Coding like poetry should be short and concise...
 =========================================
-I'm a experienced Software Developer with 4+ years of professional experience working with Python, C++, JavaScript, HTML, CSS, ABAP, SQL, MYSQL and
+I'm a experienced Software Developer with 5+ years of professional experience working with Python, C++, JavaScript, HTML, CSS, ABAP, SQL, MYSQL and
 Systems Engineering.
 Good knowledge of REST API’s and web services implementation concepts.
 Very familiar with test driven development and
 CI/CD practices.
 Well versed in Git and the principals of version control.
 Fluent in English and Afrikaans.
-Currently, in my final year of studying for a Bachelor of Computer Science at the University of London and holding another Bachelor’s degree focused on Psychology and Political Science from Pearson Institute of higher education.
-Able to work 100% remote. **Dual citizenship, Dutch/South African**.
+I hold a Bachelor of Science in Computer Science with a Specialization in Machine Learning and Artificial Intelligence from the Univirsity of London.
+I also Graduated with First Class Honours.
+Additionaly I hold another Bachelor’s degree focused on Psychology and Political Science, from Pearson Institute of higher education.
+I'm Able to work 100% remote. **Dual citizenship, Dutch/South African**.

 Check Out My Personal Website Portfolio!
 =========================================